AnilNanavath/F-B-Manufacture/README.md

 -	I would like the analyses to be simple, intuitive as well as give me a picture at different levels of geographic granularity as well as by different business segments.
 In short, “it should the tell a story around where are our biggest opportunities”
 ## Process
 * Created an interactive dashboard to display and explore sales opportunities for an F&B manufacturer across three distinct business segments on Retail,commercial,Restaurant
-* showcasing deatils of requirment into by using various visulization tools (Kpi's,slicers,piechart,barcharts,clusterd bar chart,maps)
+* showcasing deatils of requirment into by using various visulization tools (Kpi's,slicers,piechart,barcharts,clusterd bar chart,maps,decompositiontree)
 * Utilized advanced parameters for drilling down into worksheets and applied customizations through filters and slicers.

 ## Dashboard